MontrealCorpusTools/PolyglotDB/docs/source/tutorial_query.rst

         results = q.all()
         print(results)

-Which will show the first ten rows that would be exported to a csv.
+Which will show the first ten rows that would be exported to a CSV file.

 .. _tutorial_export:

 Exporting a CSV file
 ====================

-Once the query is constructed with filters and columns, exporting to a CSV is a simple method call on the query object.
+Once the query is constructed with filters and columns, exporting to a CSV file is a simple method call on the query object.
 For completeness, the full code for the query and export is given below.

 .. code-block:: python